marcocondrache/bd-project/docs/technical_analysis.md

 - **check sequence**: _If the `products reservation` sequence is different from the `product` sequence, the `products reservation` is deleted and the new `product` is returned._
+    - If the new stock is enough, a new `products reservation` is automatically created with the same sequence as the `product`.
-    - If the stock is enough and the user chooses to accept the new amount, _a new `products reservation` is created with the same sequence as the `product`._
+    - If the new stock is enough and the user chooses to accept the new amount, _a new `products reservation` is created with the same sequence as the `product`._
-    - If the stock is not enough, the user is notified.
+    - If the product is sold out, the user is notified.
 - _The history is triggered._

 ### Delete from cart (remove products)